Web Hosting

 • Check the spelling of the URL you’re trying to access.

-• If you’re still getting 401 errors, it’s possible that your Web server is not configured to recognize your account.
-Contact the website owner or administrator to see if they can provide you with access to the resource you need.
+• If you’re still getting 401 errors, it’s possible that your Web server is not configured to recognise your account.
+Contact the website owner or administrator to see if they can provide access to the needed resource.

 3. Error 403

-Error 403, also referred to as “403 Forbidden,” is a status code that denotes that while receiving the client’s request, the server is refusing to process it.
+Error 403, also referred to as “403 Forbidden,” is a status code that denotes that while receiving the client’s request, the server refuses to process it.
 This error might have been caused by a lack of authorisation or permission to access the requested resource.
-When a user attempts to access a web page or other resource that needs authentication or permission but does not have the necessary credentials, an error usually results.
+An error usually results when a user attempts to access a web page or other resource that needs authentication or permission but does not have the necessary credentials.

 4. Error 500: Internal Server Error

-You have probably seen a “Error 500: Internal Server Error” notification if you’ve spent any time exploring the internet.
-This error message, which is rather typical, tells you that there was an issue with the server hosting the website you were attempting to access.
-The issue can be brought on by a number of different things and is not specific to any one website or server.
+You have probably seen an “Error 500: Internal Server Error” notification if you’ve spent any time exploring the internet.
+This rather typical error message tells you there was an issue with the server hosting the website you were attempting to access.
+The issue can be brought on by several different things and is not specific to any one website or server.

-Error 500 is a general error code that can be brought on by a number of problems.
-The following are some Error 500 common causes:
+Error 500 is a general error code that can be brought on by several problems.
+The following are some common Error 500 causes:

 • Server overload or timeout: When a server is overloaded with requests, it may not be able to process all of them in a timely manner, leading to a timeout error.